alche17/FacebookImport/README.md

 ## NuGet Packages Installed
 - RestSharp
-- - To model this, this project is using a simple REST and HTTP API Client for .NET called RestSharp.
+  - A simple REST and HTTP API Client for .NET called RestSharp.
 You can find their project on GitHub [here](https://github.com/restsharp/RestSharp).
+- Json.Net (NewtonSoft)